 - Borrow bikes to explore the neighbouring villages, shrimp farms, salt fields and fresh food markets

-- Chill out in the yoga studio or spa - which offers massages, herbal therapies, acupressure, plant-based elixirs, meditations and marine skincare
+- Chill out in the spa – which offers massages, herbal therapies, acupressure, plant-based elixirs, meditations and marine skincare

 - Staff can arrange trips to the wooded Van Hoa Plateau or the bird-rich O Loan Lagoon, as well as cookery lessons, lobster farm visits, or a tour of local Cham temples.
 But in all honesty, there are probably better places in Vietnam to do these, so we'd advise just kicking back and enjoying the life of a 5-star castaway!

 This is a fantastic option with kids who love beaches, watersports and a bit of adventure, so long as their parents don't mind a long journey and some strong tropical sunshine.